UoW-CPC/muscle-orchestrator/README.md

 This guide introduces two use cases:
 1. A __Cloud Solution__ with [MiCADO Scale](https://micado-scale.eu/).
 MiCADO Scale is develop under the EU project [COLA](https://project-cola.eu/).
 Requires MiCADO Scale, for installation instructions see [here](https://micado-scale.readthedocs.io/en/latest/).
 2. A __Standalone Solution__ for a single working machine.
-Requires Docker, for instalation instructions see [here](https://docs.docker.com/get-docker/).
+Requires Docker, for installation instructions see [here](https://docs.docker.com/get-docker/).

-__Important:__ This guide includes sections with instructions for each use case.
-Please review sections _Cloud Solution_ and _Standalone Solution_ before you continue.
+__Important:__ This guide includes sections with different instructions for each use case.
+Please review sections _Cloud Solution_ and _Standalone Solution_ before you to choose which use case fulfils your requirements.

 ### Downloading the application